ton-community/ton-docs/docs/develop/howto/fees-low-level.md

 ## Forward fees

-Internal messages define an `ihr_fee` in Grams, which is subtracted from the value attached to the message and awarded to the validators of the destination shardchain if they include the message by the IHR mechanism.
+Internal messages define an `ihr_fee` in Toncoins, which is subtracted from the value attached to the message and awarded to the validators of the destination shardchain if they include the message by the IHR mechanism.
 The `fwd_fee` is the original total forwarding fee paid for using the HR mechanism; it is automatically computed from some configuration parameters and the size of the message at the time the message is generated.
 Notice that the total value carried by a newly-created internal outbound message equals the sum of value, `ihr_fee`, and `fwd_fee`.
 This sum is deducted from the balance of the source account.
 Of these components, only value is always credited to the destination account on message delivery.
 The `fwd_fee` is collected by the validators on the HR path from the source to the destination, and the `ihr_fee` is either collected by the validators of the destination shardchain (if the message is delivered via IHR), or credited to the destination account.

 :::info
 `fwd_fee` covers 2/3 of the cost, as 1/3 is allocated to the `action_fee` when the message is created.